Poetic justice: Asaduddin Owaisi mocks Ghulam Nabi Azad

 Congress workers demand party chief to be from Gandhi family, not outsiders

-Earlier, Rahul Gandhi attacked a section of the party for going public against the leadership, and charged that the letter seeking leadership changes was written in cahoots with the BJP, senior leaders Ghulam Nabi Azad and Kapil Sibal retorted sharpl.
+Earlier, Rahul Gandhi attacked a section of the party for going public against the leadership, and charged that the letter seeking leadership changes was written in cahoots with the BJP, senior leaders Ghulam Nabi Azad and Kapil Sibal retorted sharply.

 Azad said he would resign if any such link is established.